-So, when they invited me to come back in December, of course I said yes.
-The week was the same basic setup, but with different destinations.
+So, when Royal Caribbean invited me to come back in December, of course I said yes.
+This time, they ran a bunch of ads (like the one shown here) on RunnersWorld.com starting in September.
+Other than that, the week was the same basic setup, but with different destinations.
 We stopped in The Bahamas, St. Thomas, and St. Maarten this time around.
-All of those were new places for me, and it was great to be able to run and explore them.
+All of those were new places for me, and it was great to be able to get out and explore them on foot.
 There was a great group of runners on the ship and it was so much fun getting to know them and talk running for a whole week.
-It's hard to believe that this is considered work.
-How lucky am I?
+It’s hard to believe that this is considered work.

 This post was published on December 20th, 2013 by Robert James Reese.